Trismegiste/WamBundle/README.md

 ## Some notes about perfs
 Yes, this WAM is slow compared to SWI-Prolog.
 If you need a lot of recursions or a big set of datas, I don't think this piece of software is for you.
-As I wrote, this is for specific problems where the imperative programing paradigm is irrelevant.
-This is not the only paradigm : Think declarative programing !
+As I wrote, this is for specific problems where the imperative programming paradigm is irrelevant.
+This is not the only paradigm : Think declarative programming !
 And if you like this and want to go further, look at the Clojure language.

 ## Special thanks